RISE internal guidelines regarding the coronavirus

 Individual employees that belong to the risk group or that has someone in their immediate surroundings that belong to the risk group, we encourage to keep a dialogue with their manager about how the situation should be handled

-All employees who have tasks that can be performed remotely are expected to work from home, in order to further limit the spread of infection, with exception of important business meetings.
-These meetings are coordinated with the SVP or Function Manager.
-This applies starting on 11 August.
+Employees whose tasks can be performed remotely are expected to work from home in order to limit the spread of infection.

 As regards customers and partners visiting our workplaces, the same precautionary measures apply as for our employees, in other words, in compliance with our internal policies.It’s important that you inform visitors of the applicable policies.

 Meetings and visits to clients

-For international trips a travel ban is in place.
+A travel ban is in place for all international travel.
 Exemptions must be granted by the SVP or Function Head.
 Already planned and booked travel is also subject to approval before it will be permitted.

-For domestic business trips, a travel ban remains in effect except for business-critical meetings, which must be coordinated with the SVP or Function Head and shall be conducted in accordance with the Public Health Authority's recommendations.
-This applies starting 11 August.
+For domestic travel, a travel ban remains in effect except for business-critical meetings.
+Such travel must be cleared with the SVP or Function Head.
+Already planned and booked travel is also subject to approval before it will be permitted.

-The travel restrictions helps to reduce the spread of infection, contributes to our sustainability and is part of controlling our costs.
+The travel restrictions helps to limit the spread of infection, contributes to our sustainability and is part of controlling our costs.

-For any other travel, including travel to and from work, we urge employees to follow the recommendations of the Public Health Agency of Sweden and the Ministry for Foreign Affairs.
-The Public Health Authority stresses the importance of travellers distancing and practising good hand hygiene.
-Those travelling should walk, cycle or use other modes of transport as a first choice before opting for public transport.
-Modes of transport where you cannot reserve a seat, such as trams, subways and city buses, should be avoided.
-Those who are sick should not travel at all and risk groups in particular should think twice about travelling and entertaining visitors
+For all travel, we ask that you follow the recommendations of Folkhälsomyndigheten and the Ministry for Foreign Affairs.
+Folkhälsomyndigheten stresses the importance of travellers distancing, practising good hand hygiene and avoiding modes of transport where you cannot reserve a specific seat.
+Those who are sick should not travel at all and risk groups in particular should think twice about travelling and entertaining visitors.

-As regards international events, up to and including December, we will cancel or postpone the events that we arrange on our own.
-For other events where we are co-organisers, we will conduct a dialogue to clarify our position.
+As regards international events, we will cancel or postpone the events that we organise on our own.
+For other events where we are co-organisers, we will engage in dialogue to clarify our position.
 This policy applies until March 2021.
-We are following developments, and will gradually take decisions about international events onwards as time progresses.
+We are following developments, and will make decisions about international events as time progresses.

-As regards events in Sweden, up to and including December, they must be converted to digital events or hybrid events.
+As regards national events, they will be converted into digital or hybrid events.
 Otherwise, they will be postponed.
 This policy applies until March 2021.
-We are following developments, and will make decisions about events onwards as time progresses.
+We are following developments, and will make decisions about events as time progresses.